ethz-asl/deep_motion_planning/README.md

 The data_capture node subscribes to a set of topics and writes the time-synchronized messages into a .csv file.
 Currently, the node records data from a laser scanner, the relative target pose for the navigation and the control commands that are send to the robot.

+### deep_motion_planner
+The package wraps a Tensorflow model for motion planning with a deep neural network.
+The node loads a pretrained model and computes the control commands for the robot from raw sensor data.

+### deep_learning_model
+This is not a ROS package, but a independent project to train a Tensorflow model on data that is captured with the *data_capture* package.
+The resulting trained model can then be loaded and executed in the *deep_motion_planner* package